jeromeetienne/AR.js/README.md

 Now, many people got a phone powerful enough to do web AR in their pocket.
 I think this performance improvement makes web AR a reality.
-I am all exited by what people are gonna with it :)
+I am all excited by what people are gonna with it :)

 # Performance